FRITZ!Box 6490 Service - Knowledge Base

 - Click "Wireless" ("WLAN") in the FRITZ!Box user interface.

 - Click "Security" in the "Wireless" ("WLAN") menu.

 - Enable the option "The active wireless devices displayed below may communicate with each other" in the "Additional Security Settings" section.

 2 Setting up the printer

-- Configure the printer to automatically obtain IP settings (DHCP client).
+- Configure the printer to automatically obtain IP settings via DHCP (this is the standard setting for most printers).
 Refer to the manufacturer for information on how to set it up, for example consult the manual.

 3 Connecting a printer to the FRITZ!Box

 - Either use a network cable or wireless LAN to connect the printer to the FRITZ!Box.